pytexas/runbooks/docs/conference/runbooks/kickoff-meeting.md

 * [ ] Begin work on immediate action items identified

 ### Documentation Requirements
-* [ ] Update this template based on lessons learned
+* [ ] Update this meeting template based on lessons learned
 * [ ] Create or update committee-specific runbooks
 * [ ] Document any process changes or improvements

 ## Meeting Logistics

 ### Best Practices
-* Keep strict time limits for each agenda item
-* Use a timer and designate a timekeeper
+* Use a timer and try to keep to time limit of each section
-* Park off-topic discussions for later follow-up
+  * Park off-topic discussions for after the meeting
 * Ensure all committees have clear next steps
 * Document decisions and action items in real-time